marzeelabs/besugo/README.md

   <h1 class="home__title">{{ i18n "Home" | default "Home"}}</h1>
   ```

 - Content entries need to be input already in the desired locale of course.
-Just define separate content types for each localisation that is needed; see **Using Netlify CMS** below on where and how to do this:
+Just define separate content types for each localization that is needed; see **Using Netlify CMS** below on where and how to do this:

   - Set the content type's `name` with a "-[LOCALE]" suffix:
     ```yml